loris-verga/TheDualityOfSimilarity/_includes/intro.md

   </p>
 </div>

-Thanks to the analyses permormed by the authors of the datasets, we can obtain the following information:
+Thanks to the analyses performed by the authors of the datasets, we can obtain the following information:

 - The authors' writing style when they write posts, based on the stylometric data attached to the hyperlinks.